forestryio/forestry.io/hugo/content/careers/hiring-a-senior-ruby-developer.md

 menu: []

 ---
 At Forestry, we’re _helping people build a better web_.
-Our **Senior Software Engineer's** mission is to help build a CMS for the next era of the web.
+Our **Software Engineer's** mission is to help build a CMS for the next era of the web.
 If you're aligned with our mission, enjoy solving complex problems, and like shipping features with a cross-functional team, this could be the perfect role for you.

 We strive to create a workplace that enables mastery, autonomy, and purpose (from [Daniel Pink's work](https://www.youtube.com/watch?v=KgGhSOAtAyQ)).